 Covered Losses in a Standard Homeowners PolicyFebruary 10, 2014

 This has been a record-breaking winter for the Susquehanna Valley.
 From snowfall amounts to frigid temperatures and sub-zero wind chill factors.
 We have had slick roads, high winds, and ice-laden trees, which have made for many calls inquiring about what is actually covered on a homeowner’s policy.
+When it comes to covered losses in a standard homeowners insurance policy, here’s what you need to know:

 What is Covered by Standard Homeowners Insurance?